 - Blind bake the shells for about 10 minutes.

 - Remove the pie weights and parchment.

 - To make the filling:

-- In a bowl, mix together the egg yolks, heavy cream, thyme, and Dijon mustard until the ingredients are well blended.
+In a bowl, mix together the eggs, heavy cream, thyme, and Dijon mustard until the ingredients are well blended.
 Place in the refrigerator until ready to use.

 - In a skillet, cook the shallots, until they are translucent.
 Add in the salt and pepper.
 Stir in the mushrooms, and the white wine and cook until the wine has evaporated.

 - Allow the mixture to come to room temperature.